KingErick-Code/KingErick-Code/README.md

 ## 🧠 About Me

-- 🖥️ Software dev (web + game dev)
+- 🖥️ Software Dev (Web + Game Dev)
-- 🎮 Gamer by heart, coder by grind
+- 🎮 Gamer at heart, coder on grind
-- 🚀 Currently building cool stuff with **C++, React**
+- 🚀 Currently building AI & game tools in **C++ & React**
-- 📝 Learning every damn day to push my goals forward
+- 📝 Learning daily to level up my skills

 ---

 ## ⚡ What I'm Working On

 - 🧩 Training AI models from scratch in C++
 - 💻 Building interactive game tools & UIs
 - 🎯 Enhancing my portfolio with impactful projects

 ---